hastexo/hastexo-xblock/README.md

 * `protocol`: One of 'ssh', 'rdp', or 'vnc'.
 This defines the protocol that will be used to connect to the environment.
 The default is 'ssh'.

-* `stack_ports`: (Optional) A list of port numbers the user can choose from.
-  This is intended as a means of providing a way to connect directly to multiple VMs in a lab environment, via port forwarding or proxying at the VM with the public IP address.

-* `stack_port_names`: (Optional) A list of user-friendly names that will be shown as a dropdown to the user.
-It must match the list of port numbers in both order and number.

 You can also use the following nested XML elements:

 * `provider`: Reference to an OpenStack provider configured in the platform.